robinhaak/latenzymat/README.md

 # The *latenZy* repository

-Welcome to the *latenZy* repository — a Python and MATLAB toolbox containing two novel, binning-free methods for estimating the onset of neural spiking activity with high temporal precision: `latenZy` and `latenZy2`. - **`latenZy`** estimates **when neural responses begin following discrete events** by detecting event-locked changes in spiking rates. - **`latenZy2`** identifies the time point at which neural spiking **begins to diverge between experimental conditions**.
+Welcome to the *latenZy* repository — a Python and MATLAB toolbox containing two novel, binning-free methods for estimating the onset of neural spiking activity with high temporal precision: `latenZy` and `latenZy2`.

 Our preprint describing these methods is now online: ...

-## Rationale

-## Estimating Response Latency with `latenZy`
+## Estimating response latencies with `latenZy`

-`latenZy` estimates when neural responses start relative to an event, given spike times, event times, and a time window.
-Below are usage examples in MATLAB and Python.
+**`latenZy`** is designed to estimate **when neural responses begin following discrete events** by detecting event-locked changes in spiking rates.

 **Python example:**
 ```python